 For an even more breathable pad, you have the option of choosing wool instead of PUL for your barrier layer.
 Wool is generally fine for light days, in between days and medium flow as long as you can change the pad immediately when soiled.
 We do not recommend wool for use with our 12" pads as wool is not completely waterproof and will not hold up to "gushing."
 Wool lined pads will leak through if you are not able to change them frequently.
 Pads with wool can be washed just like pads with darlexx.

 Our snaps are made from a type of plastic called polyacetal resin, that is stronger and more durable than other types of plastic.
-Our snaps are BPA-free Our 9" and 10" pads each have one set of snaps.
-Our 12" pads have an added snap setting to easily hold up to two larger inserts.
+Our snaps are BPA-free Our pads have two snap settings to easily fit different sizes and styles of underwear.
+Additionally, if you want to add an extra insert, the larger setting will allow extra room.

 Sizes and Uses